András Maróy (Software Engineer, Avatao)

 Learning from others’ mistakes

 There is a great number of documented cases of people discovering vulnerabilities in misconfigured infrastructures, as always responsible disclosure is key.
-The exposure of these misconfigurations is a great starting point when it comes to security in the cloud, one should always make sure not to repeat mistakes made by others in the past.
+The exposure of these misconfigurations is a great starting point when it comes to cloud security, one should always make sure not to repeat mistakes made by others in the past.
 Browsing through bug bounty reports and case studies is a good start.

 For example Netflix published security_monkey, a tool that allows monitoring of cloud accounts for security policy changes that would potentially introduce vulnerabilities.
 It has a customisable ruleset with which organizations can configure the policies that are of interest.